 Teen volunteers help make The Field Museum's galleries come alive!
 Summer Teen Volunteers are trained to interact with visitors of all ages, spending half of their day in the Crown Family Playlab, The Field Museum’s early childhood center, and the other half of their day in the Museum’s exhibitions facilitating hands-on interpretive carts.
+If interested in applying please use the online teen volunteer application.

 What is the Crown Family PlayLab?